A fun craft project to make when learning about these large aquatic mammals.

 NOTE: Print out pattern as follows:

-Assemble your Whale: Open bag and fill 2/3 full with shredded or crumpled paper.
+Assemble your Whale: Open your Creativity Street® Kraft Bag and fill 2/3 full with shredded or crumpled paper.
 Gather the end of the bag to create the whale’s fluke (tail) and secure with a rubber band.

 Glue the flippers and eyes on the sides and the spout on top.
 Draw the mouth with puff paint or with a black marker.
 Let dry.